DorukEmre/java-ticket-booking-kafka/README.md

-A full-stack ticket booking application using React (frontend), Spring Boot and Java (backend), and MySQL (database).
+A full-stack ticket booking application using React + TypeScript (frontend), Spring Boot and Java (backend), and MySQL (database).

 The system uses a microservices architecture, where each service runs in its own Docker container.